 - Only projects that are valued over \$1 million may use a letter of credit.
 This relies on the financial industry to vet their creditees to verify they can repay over a million in credit.
 This should filter many of the developers looking to gain on someone else's dollar and/or credit who may be less responsible in executing his or her contractual or credit obligations.
-It also has a likelihood of requiring a developer to put up significant collateral to give the financial institution security against default, which means that the developer will have more to lose in the event of default hopefully applying more pressure on the developer to run his or her finances better. - Only developers with a good track record with Weber County may use a letter of credit.
+It also has a likelihood of requiring a developer to put up significant collateral to give the financial institution security against default, which means that. - Only developers with a good track record with Weber County may use a letter of credit.
 Because developers often set up individual developments into separate legal entities (most often a limited liability company) we felt is necessary to also include in this qualification that the developer's subsidiaries, members, and shareholders can also be included in the County's determination of past positive performance. - The applicant's financial institution must also have a history of positive performance.
-There are a number of ways that the County Treasurer can verify positive performance, including bond ratings and the information from the Utah Department of Financial Institutions. - The letter of credit has to be on our form not on the financial institution's form.
+There are a number of ways that the County Treasurer can verify positive performance, including bond ratings and the Utah Department of Financial Institutions. - The letter of credit has to be on our form not on the financial institution's form.
 This gives the County the ability to offer itself optimal protection. - The County Attorney, County Treasurer, and County Commission must all sign off on a letter of credit. - The developer is still required to deposit a cash escrow for the revegetation of the development in the event the development and financial institution both fail.
-As long as the site is reseeded to offer erosion and dust control the impact a partially completed subdivision has on the surrounding community is generally limited to a visual nuisance.
-When the economy bounces back and the development becomes marketable again the market will swiftly resolves this issue.
+During the recession this was not an infrequent occurrence.
+However, as long as the site is reseeded to offer erosion and dust control the impact a partially completed subdivision has on the surrounding community is generally limited to a visual nuisance.
+When the economy bounces back and the development becomes marketable again the market swiftly resolves this issue.